Máirin de Valéra: Professional career

 Returning to Ireland in 1939 from Sweden, de Valéra became an assistant in the department of natural history at University College Galway (UCG).
 Being the only botanist on the staff, de Valéra taught all of the botanical courses, with the work load doubling when the lectures were offered in Irish.
 Due to the workload, and her isolation from other phycologists, she did not publish during this time, but continued with fieldwork.
 In 1942, she reported the first record of Asparagopsis armata in the UK or Ireland.
 During World War II de Valéra was involved in a survey of marine algae as potential sources of agar on behalf of the Industrial Research Council from 1943 to 1946.
 Much of this fieldwork was carried own along the west coast of Ireland, and it led to her writing the foreword of Notes on some common Irish seaweeds in 1950.
 The work she conducted on Pterocladia and Gelidium during this time was the basis of her doctoral thesis, being awarded her PhD by NUI in 1945.

 In 1947, de Valéra was appointed lecturer in botany at UCG, and proceeded to teach almost the entirety of the BSc in botany through both Irish and English.
 She co-founded the British Phycological Society, and was in attendance at the inaugural meeting in Bangor, Wales in 1951.
 She served as the society's vice-president in 1969, and was awarded a life membership in 1977.
 The involvement in the society spurred de Valéra to conduct a number of new field studies of algae, and she produced a number of papers until she retired.
 In 1949, she helped organise the first post-war International Phytogeographical Conference in Ireland, and in 1950 the first Seaweed Conference in UCG.
 Elected to the Royal Irish Academy in 1956 making her amongst the first female members, de Valéra was a member of numerous committees, including the Praeger fund.
-Upon the establishment of the chair of botany at UCG in the 1960s, de Valéra was the first to hold it, and she was the professor of botany from 1962 until her retirement in 1977, when she was appointed professor emeritus at National University of Ireland.
+Upon the establishment of the chair of botany at UCG in the 1960s, de Valéra was the first to hold it, and she was the professor of botany from 1962 until her retirement in 1977, when she was appointed professor emerita at National University of Ireland.